emilienaufauvre/My-Linux-Config/README.md

 ## Set-up

-`sudo -E make`
+`make`

-> Using the super user mode is necessary for packages.
-The -E option is needed unless if you want to apply the set-up to the super user.
+> To install the configuration for the current user.